alohaeditor/Aloha-Editor/quickstart.rst

 Get a dev environment for Aloha setup
 =====================================

-This sets up a dev environment for the Aloha editor, dev branch, on Ubuntu 12.04.
+This sets up a development environment for the Aloha editor, master branch, on Ubuntu 12.04.

 System dependencies